When done right, real estate investing can generate shockingly high returns.

 By contrast, publicly traded REITs offer little diversification benefit, as they tend to move in closer correlation with stock markets.

 Investors have many options at their disposal to invest in real estate.

 But for direct investors, those options come down to two basic investment strategies: buy and hold or short-term flipping.

 Although people have been doing it since they moved out of caves, flipping houses skyrocketed in popularity in the housing bubble of the mid-2000s.
 Television shows glamorized it, and everyone loves a good “get rich quick” plan.

 Investors who know what they’re doing can earn spectacular returns quickly flipping real estate.
-The problems start arising when investors fail to get the education they need and dive right in under the false assumption that real estate is intuitive. (“I know about houses; I’ve been living in them my whole life, after all!”)
+The problems start arising when new investors fail to get the education they need and dive right in under the false assumption that real estate is intuitive. (“I know about houses; I’ve been living in them my whole life, after all!”)

 Flippers must score a great deal, oversee the renovation on time and on budget, and sell quickly for the full ARV.
 It sounds easy on paper, but it’s easier to run into trouble than you might think.

 For those willing to learn the ropes, however, house flipping offers a fun, fast way to earn extra money.

 Rather than buying, fixing, and selling, some real estate investors buy and hold for the long haul.
 They sign long-term leases with tenants and step back to allow the properties to appreciate in value as the years go by.

 But home values aren’t all that go up over time — rents also tend to rise each year, usually matching or surpassing inflation.